 Covering smaller windrows (< 1,2 to 1.5 m high) with a water repellent fleece (geo-textile); or

-Maintaining a sufficient oxygen material.
+Maintaining a sufficient oxygen concentration in the free poore space of the composing mass material.

 Monitoring … to be discussed!!!

 NOTE: Also the sum of CO2 and O2 concentration being repeatedly detected above 20,8 % (by volume) indicates that anaerobic conditions may be relevant.